hgup/hgup.github.io/content/Academic/Economics/India's Investment Function Simulation.md

 	- due to unavailability of data

 IIP is a proxy for GDP (but doesn’t contain all, only 17 major industries) for monthly data.

+### Macroeconomic Indicators

+- **GDP:** Gross Domestic Product provides a measure of overall economic activity.

+- **Investment Rates:** Data on investment as a percentage of GDP indicates the level of capital expenditure in the economy.
+- **Savings Rates:** High savings rates often correlate with increased investment potential.
+- **Inflation:** High inflation can erode the purchasing power of investments.

+- **Interest Rates:** Interest rates influence the cost of borrowing and can impact investment decisions.